 Central banks can often ignore the impact of a temporary energy shock.
 If energy prices stabilise or fall in line with futures prices – or contracts for delivery on future dates – then inflation will normalise automatically without a lasting impact.
 By the time any monetary policy tightening starts to take effect, it will just exacerbate the downward impact on growth from higher energy prices.
 But the ECB, with its pure inflation targeting mandate, can feel compelled to react in the face of such an event, unlike the Federal Reserve (Fed), which must also calibrate its policy to maximise employment.

 In a speech last month, ECB President Christine Lagarde also noted that memories of high inflation from 2022 are still fresh in European minds.
-That means that companies may be quicker to pass on costs and workers push for higher wages this time round.
+That means that companies may be quicker to pass on costs and workers could push for higher wages this time round.
 Such ‘second-round’ effects would risk a more enduring impact on prices.

 We now expect the ECB to raise interest rates twice in 2026, to pre-empt second-round effects from rising energy prices

 The ECB’s current policy rate of 2% also looks broadly ‘neutral’ – at a level that neither stimulates nor constrains growth.
 We thus expect the ECB to have to reverse the two 25 basis point hikes we forecast this year as the eurozone economy enters 2027 with falling price pressures and rising risks to growth.
-This is contrary to market expectations, which still sees the ECB holding rates around 2.50% through 2027.
+This is contrary to market expectations, which still sees the ECB holding rates around 2.5% through 2027.

 The ECB was slow to raise rates when the energy shock hit in 2022 and it is now wary of repeating the error.
 Yet Europe’s economy is far better placed to deal with today’s energy shock than it was four years ago.
 Forced to sever ties with Russian gas, governments across the continent have rapidly diversified supplies and invested heavily in renewables.
 The region’s fiscal response also looks more targeted and measured this time round.
-In 2022, we estimate that governments spent 2.5 percentage points of GDP on measures to insulate companies and consumers from higher energy prices.
+In 2022, we estimate that governments spent 2.5% of GDP on measures to insulate companies and consumers from higher energy prices.
 Today, these measures are lower and far less likely to stoke inflation.

 Europe’s economy is far better placed to deal with today’s energy shock than it was four years ago